 ” We have been focusing on processes that tailor the qualities of extracted lignin for some time now, and RISE is the perfect partner for this work.
 Odor is one of the few roadblocks that remain for lignin.
 Once that has been removed, the number of options for lignin increase dramatically.

 Plastics is an area that I think has a lot of potential.
 Many manufactured products are made from plastics, and in many cases, it is important that the products do not smell.
 An odor free lignin can be used instead of the fossil raw materials that are used today.
 And since lignin is renewable and does not generate micro-plastics, switching to lignin will be a big step towards sustainability.”

 According to Hanna, the new plant is the logical next step for LignoBoost lignin:

 ” I am confident that this new plant will bring valuable knowledge and development.
 RISE is a very capable research partner and the commitment we see from local authorities will certainly also help.
-This project is a big step towards increased business growth and expansion of the expertise that is needed to bring lignin forward.”
+This project is a big step towards increased expertise and growth that is needed to bring lignin forward.”

 More information can be found here: